AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 - A single pool can be shut down by Booster's Pool Manager contract (0x5F47010F230cE1568BeA53a06eBAF528D05c5c1B) Any interaction with a pool supported by Convex Finance can be shut down by Convex pool manager contract.
   Pool shutdown will force all tokens from Staker and Gauge contracts to be transferred to Booster.
-Withdrawals will no get impaired.
+Withdrawals will not get impaired.
   Only the Staker's and Gauge's balances (including your share) are displaced.
   Note: Deposit will not be possible.